Lethal Weapon poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Riggs wakes alone in his trailer with a gun and a bullet, contemplating suicide on his birthday while looking at a photo of his dead wife.
 This establishes him as suicidal, isolated, and broken by grief..
-Notably, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Murtaugh is assigned the Amanda Hunsaker case - the daughter of his Vietnam War buddy Michael.
 What appears to be a suicide will pull him into a dangerous conspiracy and force him out of his safe, comfortable world..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to After Dixie (a prostitute informant) is killed, Murtaugh decides to fully commit to the case despite the danger.
+This reveals the protagonist's commitment to After Dixie (a prostitute informant) is killed, Murtaugh decides to fully commit to the case despite the danger.
 He and Riggs actively choose to pursue the truth about the heroin smuggling operation, entering the world of the investigation., moving from reaction to action.

 The Collapse moment at 83 minutes (76% through) represents the emotional nadir.
 Here, Riggs is brutally tortured with electric shocks while Murtaugh is forced to watch helplessly.
-Riggs appears broken and near death - a literal "whiff of death" as he's pushed to his physical and psychological limits, with Murtaugh unable to save him., reveals the protagonist at their lowest point.
+Riggs appears broken and near death - a literal "whiff of death" as he's pushed to his physical and psychological limits, with Murtaugh unable to save him., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 80% of the runtime.
 Riggs dislocates his shoulder to slip free of the chains, then frees Murtaugh.
 Armed with new resolve and the realization that their partnership and friendship give him a reason to live, Riggs is ready for the final confrontation.
 They escape and go after the villains., demonstrating the transformation achieved throughout the journey.